-For as long as we’ve been getting our news over the air, humidity has been a factor in weather forecasts.
+Humidity has been a factor in weather forecasts for as long as we’ve been getting our news over the air.

 Most weather forecasts begin with our friendly local weatherperson informing us of the present sky conditions, current temperature, and relative humidity.